open-telemetry/opentelemetry.io/content/en/docs/demo/features.md

 - **[Jaeger](https://www.jaegertracing.io/)**: all generated traces are being sent to Jaeger.
-- **Synthetic Load Generation**: the application demo comes with a background job that creates realistic usage patterns on the website using [Locust](https://locust.io/) load generator.
+- **Synthetic Load Generation**: the application demo comes with a background job that creates realistic usage patterns on the site using [Locust](https://locust.io/) load generator.
 - **[Prometheus](https://prometheus.io/)**: all generated metrics and exemplars are scraped by Prometheus.